canadaclub/canadaclub.github.io/index.md

 New members — temporary or long-term — are very welcome, so feel free to contact us at {{ site.mailto }} or join us on [Facebook](https://www.facebook.com/groups/canadaclubberne/).

-# Next event
+# Next events

+Snowshoeing February 4th or 5th, alternate dated February 18th or 19th
-Canada Weeks Get-together, 7th March
+Lunch at Beaulieu Restaurant February 20th, 11:45 Canada Weeks evening dinner at the Tramdepot, 7th March starting 18:00-18:30

 # New to Bern?